DengyiGu/CS576/README.md

 Requirements:

-start and end are in seconds
-end must be greater than start
+start and end are in seconds and may be decimal values.
+The player converts them to milliseconds for playback seeking. end must be greater than start
 Segments should be ordered by time
 Segments should not overlap